 SCALABLE VECTOR GRAPHICS

 Please note that SVG images on this page may not be displayed on older versions of browsers especially Internet Explorer 9 and earlier.
-They should be displayed properly on the latest versions of Chrome, Firefox, Opera, Iron and Vivaldi on desktops running Windows 7 or later operating systems.
-On Android 4.4 or later on phones and tablets try using the Puffin browser.
-Unlike IE 9 and previous Internet Explorer browsers, IE 10, IE 11 and Edge can handle the text shadows, but still cannot run the animation in the SVG analogue clocks and do not support HTML Ogg Vorbis audio, but we have added an MP3 file for the audio below.
-The new Edge beta version for Android will run the animated SVG and play HTML Ogg Vorbis audio.
+They should be displayed properly on the latest versions of Chrome, Edge, Firefox, Opera, Iron and Vivaldi on desktops running Windows 7 or later operating systems.
+Unlike IE 9 and previous Internet Explorer browsers, IE 10, IE 11 can handle the text shadows, but still cannot run the animation in some of the SVG analogue clocks and do not support HTML Ogg Vorbis audio, but we have added an MP3 file for the audio below.
+The new Edge version for Android will run the animated SVG and play HTML Ogg Vorbis audio.
 If there are layout problems with some graphics, try refreshing the browser.
 Note that since this site has implemented HTTPS, Safari 5.1.7 on Windows and browsers on mobile devices below Android version 4.4 cannot access this website.

 There are also problems with images in smaller viewports.
 Mobile phones, using recent versions of iOS and Android operating systems should be able display most of the graphics in the landscape orientation and using the desktop setting may help.
-However, they will still have problems, especially with the layout and the larger images and most mobile browsers do not support Flash™.
+However, they will still have problems, especially with the layout and the larger images.
 This page will continue to be a work in progress and, as browser issues were investigated, we added a page comparing browsers, using this SVG page for testing.
-From the comparisons you will see that this SVG page is best viewed on the larger screens of computers with Chrome, Firefox, Opera, Iron or Vivaldi browsers on desktops and Puffin browser or Webgenie SWF & Flash Browser on Android devices.
+From the comparisons you will see that this SVG page is best viewed on the larger screens of computers with Chrome, Edge, Firefox, Opera, Iron or Vivaldi browsers on desktops.
 You can test your computer browsers’ CSS3 and HTML5 capabilities by clicking on the links on the page More Web Tools.
 Note that in areas displaying animated images the cursor may not interact as expected wth the screen.
 To scroll the page in these areas, move the cursor to the side off the page.

 Many of the images on this page are examples of scalable vector graphics, usually referred to as SVGs, which are included in specifications (see footnote 5) issued by the W3C (World Wide Web Consortium).
 The official icon is shown above using an SVG image.
 These 2-D graphics range from very simple mono-colour icons to extremely complex multicoloured interactive graphics presentations.
 It is based on the use of strokes and fills, whose positions and colours can be defined purely by coding using XML (Extensible Markup Language).
 Simple shapes and geometric patterns can be created by coding mathematically defined vectors, but software such as the free open-source Inkscape and Adobe Illustrator® may be used to create images and add many effects, which can be saved in the SVG format.
 While Adobe Illustrator® has some similar features to Adobe Photoshop®, it has many fundamental differences.
 The latter is used used to create and manipulate images, which are made up of pixels displayed on a raster.
 Such pictures have a certain resolution and, if increased in size, it will become evident that they have limits as to how big they can be enlarged as the image loses sharpness.
 By contrast, an SVG image can be blown up to virtually any size without losing sharpness.
 Thus the image, such as the one shown above can fill a mobile phone screen; but could be shown on a screen thousands of times larger with the same sharpness.
 To get an idea of the efficiency of the use of SVG, the original single logo image file of this logo which has been coded to display the above sizes with variations from 175 x 175 pixels to 20 x 20 pixels is less than 5 kB in size.
 If you click on the first image, it should open an image that will fill your largest screen.
 It is not within our scope to discuss the technology of creating or displaying SVG images, but we feel that they are worthy of inclusion to whet the appetite of anyone, who uses modern multimedia devices, to look at this technology.